JDBgit9/README-generator/README.md

 To learn how to generate a readme file for the user or developer, like myself, to learn how to put it together and understand what creating a readme file is for and the benefits of the practice of doing so for every project created.

 ## Credits
 There were alot of people who helped me along the way and i woul like to give them credit for this completed work.
-Johnny D, Jorge T, JP Nevefeld, Katie Campbell, ben Brumby, Grandmother altamease Edwards, whi no longer with us.
-My sister Tamora and my support team from ETA, Lindsey, paul, Eileen, and Rosa.
+Johnny D, Jorge T, JP Nevefeld, Katie Campbell, Ben Brumby, Grandmother Altamease Edwards, who is no longer with us.
+My sister Tamora and my support team from ETA, Lindsey, Paul, Eileen, and Rosa.

 ## Provide instructions and examples for use.
 Include screenshots as needed.
 Pplease refer to the video posted separately